-

 With over 17 years' experience working in education, we have strong, long-lasting relationships with primary schools across London.

-We are able to offer a range of opportunities including short-term, long-term, and permanent positions within education, as well as a high volume of daily supply work. ....Read more...
+We are able to offer a range of opportunities including short term, long term and permanent positions within education, as well as a high volume of daily supply work—making Teach Plus the ideal partner for your next SEN Teaching Assistant role. ....Read more...

 Start: ASAP